Davis College of Business and Economics Academic Advising

 Core Curriculum Requirements

-- MATH 125 - Finite Mathematics for Business and Economics OR MATH 126 - Business Calculus OR MATH 138 - Precalculus OR
+- MATH 125: Finite Mathematics for Business and Economics**

-MATH 169 - Calculus I with Integrated Precalculus II OR MATH 171 - Calculus and Analytic Geometry I (formerly MATH 151)**
+Alternatively, students may also receive credit for MATH 126: Business Calculus OR MATH 138: Precalculus OR MATH 169: Calculus I with Integrated Precalculus II OR MATH 171: Calculus and Analytic Geometry I (formerly MATH 151)

-** Students pursuing the BBA in Economics must take MATH 126 or MATH 171
+** Students pursuing the BBA in Economics must take MATH 126 (or MATH 169 or MATH 171)

 - ITEC 281 - Data Management and Analysis w/ Spreadsheets